How the government, central bank, and commercial banks work together to create money.

 The more credit is created, the more purchasing power is pulled from the future into the present.
 When the future finally arrives, there might not be any purchasing power left.
 To stay solvent, consumers, businesses, and governments must acquire more and more debt, pulling more and more purchasing power from even further in the future.

-History is riddled with episodes of excessive credit creation which caused asset bubbles, inflation, and wealth inequality.
+History is riddled with episodes of excessive credit creation which caused asset bubbles, inflation, and extreme wealth inequality.

 Limits on Loans

-It is important to note that bank loans are not limited by reserve requirements.
-Some economics textbooks model the credit creation process by showing that banks lend out a portion of deposits.
+Textbooks model the credit creation process by showing that banks lend out a portion of deposits.
 For example, if a consumer deposits $100 in Prax Bank and the reserve requirement is 10%, Prax must keep $10 in reserves and can lend out $90.
 That $90 is deposited at another bank, which turns around and lends out $81, and then $72.90, and so on.

 When a borrower seeks a loan, the bank nearly always lends the money, no matter their reserve balance.
 If the new loan increases deposits beyond the legal limit, the bank simply borrows reserves to cover the difference.
 Banks prefer to borrow reserves from other commercial banks (see step 5), but they may also borrow from the central bank.